header-bg

 2024-2028 Parks and Recreation Master Plan

-Public Engagement
+Public Engagement Overview

 The foundation of the Birmingham Parks and Recreation Master Plan is an engagement process that incorporates multifaceted community outreach techniques to maximize stakeholder participation.
-The City's consultant, McKenna, has designed this process to ensure inclusive and comprehensive engagement with multiple opportunities for input and proactive participation from a breadth of stakeholders, age groups, and knowledge levels.
-Our goal is to engage participants frequently, in ways that best suit their lifestyles and time commitments, so that the time they invest is used wisely.
+To ensure that every resident had an opportunity to participate and make their voice heard, the City of Birmingham partnered with McKenna to develop this plan and provide a range of engagement opportunities.
+McKenna assisted with the preparation of this plan and designed this process to ensure inclusive and comprehensive engagement with multiple opportunities for input and proactive participation from a breadth of stakeholders, age groups, and knowledge levels.
+We engaged participants frequently, in ways that best suit their lifestyles and time commitments so that the time they invest is used wisely.

 2018 Parks & Recreation Master Plan

-The City Commission adopted the 2018 Parks and Parks and Recreation Master Plan on March 26, 2018 - to view the document and its appendices , click the links below:
+The City Commission adopted the 2018 Parks and Parks and Recreation Master Plan on March 26, 2018 - to view the document and its appendices, click the links below: